Scrap Expo 2024: Meeting evolving customer expectations

 Panelists at Scrap Expo discuss how they are adapting to evolving customer expectations.

-From left: Tim Ridderbos of Shapiro Metals, Kari Bliss of Padnos and Anna Tompkins of Sims Metal
+From left: Tim Ridderbos of Shapiro Metals, Kari Bliss of Padnos, Anna Tompkins of Sims Metal and Stuart Kagan of Buddy

 During the session New Frontiers to Drive Growth during Scrap Expo 2024, panelists discussed evolving customer expectations and how their traditional metal recycling businesses have evolved in response.

 “Customers still care about a lot of the same things, but the ante has really been upped,” said Anna Tompkins, nonferrous commercial director, Mid Atlantic, at Sims Metal.
-Tompkins is based out of Maryland for Jersey City, New Jersey-headquartered Sims Metal, a division of Australia-based Sims Ltd. She said customers care about environmental and social justice as well as metal recyclers’ own sustainable practices.
+Tompkins is based out of Maryland for Jersey City, New Jersey-based Sims Metal, a division of Sims Ltd. of Australia.
+She said customers care about environmental and social justice as well as metal recyclers’ own sustainable practices.

 It’s not enough for metals recyclers to refer to themselves as “the OG [of] sustainability,” she continued, adding that companies need to exceed regulations, not just meet them.